jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 1..10 | % { curl "http://localhost:3000/api/Feedbacks/" -X POST -H "User-Agent: Mozilla/5.0 (Windows NT 10.0; rv:121.0) Gecko/20100101 Firefox/121.0" -H "Accept: application/json, text/plain, */*" -H "Accept-Language: en-GB,en;q=0.5" -H "Accept-Encoding: gzip, deflate, br" -H "Referer: http://localhost:3000/" -H "Origin: http://localhost:3000" -H "DNT: 1" -H "Connection: keep-alive" -H "Cookie: language=en; welcomebanner_status=dismiss; continueCode=xmOK5wX8WKPpQY6Mr4neoLglBOAP9LHY7dNyjmbvxZEJq2D3V7a91zkR9EB7; code-fixes-component-format=LineByLine; continueCodeFindIt=2xaOBEyblGWQg2ormknJzea1vN6B4LXa4p503j7DLVERKxwq9XOdMYPJRvDb; continueCodeFixIt=O0Wmz4K5Ede4DGRP6WrJmw9kbB8XAvQoxyYLpOgzjq3QlN70VZonvM2e5wMn" -H "Sec-Fetch-Dest: empty" -H "Sec-Fetch-Mode: no-cors" -H "Sec-Fetch-Site: same-origin" -H "Content-Type: application/json" -H "Pragma: no-cache" -H "Cache-Control: no-cache" --data-raw "{""captchaId"":0,""captcha"":""-23"",""comment"":""ashgah (anonymous)"",""rating"":0}" }
 ```

-That gives me two challenges with banners across the top of the scoreboard page.
+That gives me two solved challenges with banners across the top of the scoreboard page.
 One of the other challenges says about closing more than one banner at once.
 Fortunately, I saw somewhere in the introductory sections of the "Pwning OWASP Juice Shop" [companion guide](https://pwning.owasp-juice.shop/companion-guide/latest/index.html) that you can close more than one at once by holing the `shift` button when clicking.
 Turns out that wasn't a lie, and now I have another challenge solved.

 ### GETting On With It

 At this point, I remembered that I was wanting to check whether it's possible to access feedback with a GET request.
 So, I try the exact same request as before, except I change the HTTP verb from POST to GET, and in response I receive a list of all the feedback.
 The only thing that's of any interest to me in there is the fact that one of the comments seems to include some HTML.
 That might be how I could have a go at the "DOM XSS" challenge.
 Beyond copy-pasting the provided HTML into the payload, I also try changing the username from `anonymous` to Bjoern, and the rating to -1, just to see what happens.
 That pops the "Error Handling" challenge, but doesn't seem to do anything else, least of all tell me I managed the XSS.
 It kind of looks like they might have some input sanitisation going on that prevents it from being totally trivial.
+I will have to come back to this.

+### Repetitive Registration

+By this point, I'm running out of challenges where I'm pretty sure I know from the start what to do.
+One does catch my eye, though, named "Repetitive Registration".
+The description of it simply says

+> Follow the DRY principle while registering a user.

+I'm not totally sure what this means, but I can guess that it probably is about not repeating the exact same password when registering a new user.
+So, off to the new user registration section.
+A random username, a random password, and a slightly different version of that password later, and it's another challenge solved.
+Turns out they did indeed mean that you register a user without repeating the same password.

+### Empty User Registration

+Oh, turns out there's another similar challenge to the last one.
+This time, register a user without even providing an email address or username.
+That same old 'edit and resend' trick to the rescue!
+This time, I just make the JSON for the username and password empty strings, e.g. `{ "Password": "" }`.
+The confetti cannons go off, and it's another challenge done.

+### "View Basket"

+By now, I'm running out of challenges I think I can solve through the one trick, but I notice one last one I might just be able to achieve.
+Viewing another user's basket.
+I just go back to the store's front page, put something into the shopping basket, navigate to the basket view page, and find the relevant HTTP request to get the contents of the basket.
+Then, I try sending that back but with a different user's ID.
+Turns out the OJS apparently doesn't validate for a basket view request that the requestor is actually authorised to view that basket (usually normal customers should only be authorised to view their own basket, and denied for everybody else's).

+### Moral of the Story

+So by now I'm beginning to run out of ones that are totally obvious to me, and for which I don't think I need any further help.
+Almost everything I did here just revolved around modifying a legitimate web request and sending it again, to make the system use its normal functionality to do something a normal user isn't meant to achieve.
+The weaknesses exploited pretty much all relied on two failures in the secure development system (deliberate in the case of OJS, of course):

+- A lack of server-side validation of request parameters, presumably instead relying on client-side validation.
+- Assuming that people wouldn't observe actions the frontend undertakes by itself, and then imitating them in a way outside of that intended for non-malicious users.

+This leads to two overarching morals of the story so far.
+Namely, that you should always assume that any web request the frontend makes can and will be observed – and abused – by users, and moreover that you should _never_ rely on client-side validation to prevent invalid inputs.
+Client-side validation is used to help legitimate users interact with the system sensibly, but can always be bypassed by those with ill-intent.
+You _must_ use server-side validation, away from the direct control of end-users, to confirm that parameters are valid and don't enable someone to do something they shouldn't.